longturn/freeciv21/docs/Modding/Rulesets/effects.rst

 Example: The requirements below are about the relationship to the owner of a tile.
 The table shows in what situations a requirement is fulfilled.

-.. _effect-deplrel-example:
+.. _effect-deprel-example:
-.. table:: DiplRel Exampe
+.. table:: DiplRel Example
   :align: left

   +---------------------------------------------+----------+-----------+---------+